The Apex Team

 Alison channels her creative energy as a Film & TV music supervisor in the entertainment industry and also represents the music catalogs of The Rolling Stones and James Brown.
 She has also combined her passion for animal advocacy with music supervision in her work on the documentaries MEDICINE OF THE WOLF directed by Julia Huffman (featuring renown National Geographic Photographer Jim Brandenburg, Jane Goodall, and Apex Co-Founders Paula Ficara and Steve Wastell) and HOW I BECAME AN ELEPHANT directed by Tim Gorski (LOLITA: SLAVE TO ENTERTAINMENT).
 Alison has volunteered with various animal rescue and advocacy organizations including Wildlife Waystation and was a board member, writer, and volunteer at Bunny World Foundation.
 Apex Protection Project blends Alison’s dream of working with wolves with her dedication to animal advocacy work, rescue, education, and protection of the species.
 She lives in Los Angeles with her 3 rescue dogs and 2 rescue rabbits.

 Caroline works as a freelance American Sign Language interpreter in Los Angeles and is a recent graduate from Cal State University, Northridge.
 Keeping with her namesake, she was raised to love and revere wolves.
 At a young age, Caroline received her first introduction to wolves with a pet wolfdog named Shayna who taught her the sweet and loving nature of wolfdogs.
-Working in animal rescue and rehabilitation for over six years, Caroline was drawn to Apex Protection Project, which has allowed her to continue in combining her passions for both working with animals as well as her love of wolves.
+Working in animal rescue and rehabilitation for years, Caroline was drawn to Apex Protection Project, which has allowed her to continue in combining her passions for both working with animals as well as her love of wolves.
 In the near future, she plans on returning to Cal State Northridge to earn a master’s degree in public administration in the non-profit sector to further benefit the organizations she serves, like Apex Protection Project.
 Caroline was born and raised in Sherman Oaks, California but has relocated to the Antelope Valley.
-She was introduced to directors Steve Wastell and Paula Ficara almost three years ago and was eager to support their efforts in creating a wolf and wolfdog rescue from its initial concept.
+When introduced to Directors Steve Wastell and Paula Ficara, she was eager to support their efforts in creating a wolf and wolfdog rescue from its initial concept.
 Now, Caroline spends most of her days at Apex which has become her “home away from home” working closely with the pack, training the volunteer team, and acting as official “wolf-sitter”.

 Chelsea has had a strong passion for animal welfare and husbandry since a small child.
 She began working with wolves and wolfdogs in 2009, which sparked her interest in wolf advocacy and rescue.
 Aside from her volunteer work with Apex, she works full-time in the ER/ICU department of a veterinary specialty hospital in Hollywood.
 Chelsea also has been a Veterinary Technician since 2011, with a background in exotic and avian patients.
 She uses her veterinary background and resources to ensure that the Apex Pack has access to the best veterinary care possible.